See also: LinkedIn

 The most important lesson I’ve learnt is to just ask for opportunities.
-During my undergraduate I was having difficulty finding any work experience, this resulted in me ringing a researcher in an area I was interested in, and I was offered three weeks of paid research work!
-This wouldn’t have happened if I hadn’t of rung him up and expressed my interest.
+During my undergraduate, I was having difficulty finding any work experience.
+This resulted in me ringing a researcher in an area I was interested in, and I was offered three weeks of paid research work!
+This wouldn’t have happened if I hadn’t rung him up and expressed my interest.
 The worst thing that can happen if you ask someone for advice and/or experience is they say no – at least you’ve put yourself out there and your name is now on their radar!
 Grab opportunities where you can and always ask.

 Why are you interested in communicating science to students?